johnwcowan/pdp8x/palx.md

 skipdef name=addr - define new skip instruction text /foo/ - assemble UTF-8 into words with NUL termination (little-endian) word - assemble 0x0000 if high half, nothing if low half
-       (implied after JMS or JMP or before datum or label)
+       (implied after jump instructions or before datums or labeled instructions)
 ```

 ## Notes
 INC is equivalent to ISZ, but the programmer guarantees it won't skip.
 (FPP equivalents needed?)

-# Page zero subroutine for off-page indirection
+# Page zero subroutine for off-page indirection in EAP mode

 ```
+          *07FA
 saveac,   0
 indirect, 0
 offpage,  0